osmcode/osmium-tool/man/osmium-renumber.md

 # MEMORY USAGE

 **osmium renumber** needs quite a bit of main memory to keep the mapping between old and new IDs.
-It is intended for small extracts.
-Don't try to run this on a full planet!
+It is intended for small to medium sized extracts.
+You will need more than 32 GB RAM to run this on a full planet.

+Memory use is at least 8 bytes per node, way, and relation ID in the input file.

 # EXAMPLES

 Renumber a PBF file and output to a compressed XML file:

-    osmium renumber -o ch.osm.bz2 switzerland.osm.pbf
+    osmium renumber -o ch.osm.bz2 germany.osm.pbf

-Renumbering Switzerland currently (summer 2015) takes only about a minute and needs a bit more than 2 GB RAM.
+Renumbering Germany currently (spring 2016) takes less than three minutes and needs about 3 GB RAM.

 Renumber an OSM file storing the indexes on disk: